Former members of the armed forces

 When the MOD serves you with a Certificate of Cessation of Entitlement it is approximately 93 days (three months) before you leave the armed forces.
 It contains the date that you lose your entitlement to service accommodation.
 Staying in SFA beyond that date will deem you an ‘Irregular Occupant’ and you will be charged a daily market rate.
 Single personnel will not be able to remain beyond their last day.

-If you are actually homeless the council will help you find alternative accommodation or may offer you temporary accommodation if you have an apparent priority need.
+If you are actually homeless we will help you find alternative accommodation or may offer you temporary accommodation if you have an apparent priority need.
 If you have dependent children you automatically be in priority need, or if someone in your household is pregnant.
 You may be in priority need because you are considered vulnerable because of time spent in the forces or for other reasons such as mental health issues or a physical disability.
-It's important to tell the council about anything that makes it harder for you to cope with being homeless such as disability or being released on medical grounds.
+It's important to tell us about anything that makes it harder for you to cope with being homeless such as disability or being released on medical grounds.

 You will also need to prove that you are eligible for assistance (this relates to your immigration status) and not intentionally homeless.
 To be accepted as homeless in this area you must be able to show that you have a local connection.
 This could be through work, residence or close family connections.